Are you planning a West Coast road trip but don’t know where to start or where to go? I am here to help with my complete West Coast travel guide!

 - Yosemite National Park

-Start your road trip in Los Angeles, where you should try to spend a few days exploring if you have the time.
 From there, head to Sequoia National Park.
-In Sequoia National Park you’ll find massive sequoia trees that make up the amazing landscape in the park.
+You’ll find massive sequoia trees that make up the amazing landscape in the park.
 The trees are considered the largest in the world, and you’ll feel like you’re walking in a land of giants.

-While there, there are plenty of hiking trails for you to explore before heading to the main attraction.
-The main attraction is of course Yosemite National Park.
+The main attraction of this road trip is of course Yosemite National Park.
 Plan to spend a few days here exploring all the amazing things the park has to offer before heading home.

 Olympic Peninsula Road Trip